|

 Small Bits of Happiness -

-The crew very professional and seemed to know what they were doing, and it shows in the finished product, it looks great.
+The crew very professional and seemed to know what they were doing, and it shows in the finished product, it looks great... but I actually didn't think the story was all that great.

 hasn't slept in a very long time.
-Even if they did produce additional episodes, there is no garentee that I would ever be in it again...
-I'm not a very important character... but I think I am memerable.
+Even if they had produced additional episodes, there would have been no garentee that

 Time of Your Life -